 One thing you may notice that’s a little bit different about using a volume pedal as an expression pedal is that if the volume pedals use an audio taper potentiometer you won’t get a linear sweep of expression pedal values from toe to heal.

 So to put it simply, much of the action will happen at one extreme of the pedal.

-How do you make an expression pedal?
+you make an expression pedal?

 Using an expression pedal with any of the fixed pedals simply opens up you up to a whole new world of possibilities especially for on the fly parameter adjustments.

 However, most available expression pedals are not very durable and rugged and tend to break easily during road use.
 So if you’re looking for an extension pedal that’s roadworthy without spending more than $100, then you might as well both make it yourself.
 Crybaby wah pedals are one of the highest-selling fixed pedals of all time.